 The flowchart below provides a general overview for determining if a particular planning area or project site may be located in an area with elevated concentrations of air pollution, and how to address such situations during the planning process.
-To accompany the flow chart, the Air District provides an interactive mapping tool of Bay Area communities which identifies these areas that are characterized by elevated pollution levels or the presence of "large and complex" sources.
+To accompany the flow chart, the Air District provides an interactive mapping tool of Bay Area communities which identifies the locations that are characterized by elevated air pollution levels or the presence of "large and complex" sources.
 The interactive mapping tool depicts areas where the Air District recommends implementing best practices, and where the Air District recommends conducting further study.
-Visit www.baaqmd.gov/planninghealthyplaces to access the online maps.
-Together, the flow chart and interactive mapping tool are intended to be used to determine what specific project sites or planning areas are associated with higher health risks, and how to address those health risks.
-The mapping tool also quickly shows where no additional analysis or best practices are recommended.
+The mapping tool also quickly shows where no additional analysis or best practices are recommended (from an air quality perspective).
+Visit www.baaqmd.gov/planninghealthyplaces to access the mapping tool.